 There are many prenatal or postnatal vitamins on the market that do not contain iodine.
 Feed mom & me Complete Prenatal Vitamin With DHA contains 150 mcg of iodine.
 Click here for more info.

 ★ Best Postpartum Vitamins After Giving Birth

 We highly recommend you continue taking a prenatal vitamin after giving birth for as long as you have post-delivery bleeding, or continue during the length of time you breastfeed.
 This is especially necessary if you’re planning on having another kid.
 One of the best over-the-counter prenatal vitamins after giving birth is Feed Mom & Me Complete Prenatal with DHA.

-This prenatal is formulated by an OBGYN & Registered Dietitian, containing all the nutrients needed during and after pregnancy.
-Each small and easy-to-swallow pill is packed with 22 key natural nutrients to provide nutritional support for you and your breastfeeding newborn.
-It contains calcium, iron, folate, vitamins A, E, C, D, and B complex, iron, choline, DHA, magnesium, iodine, selenium, and zinc.
+This prenatal is formulated by an OBGYN & Registered Dietitian, containing all the nutrients needed to conceive and during pregnancy.
+Each small and easy-to-swallow pill is packed with 22 key natural nutrients to provide nutritional support for you and your growing baby.
+It contains Folate (methyl folate form), DHA, Iron, Calcium, Choline, Biotin, Zinc, Magnesium, and Selenium.

 Adding to that, it is a women-owned company.
 Who better than a female would understand pregnancy!